Free Public Entry

 -

-For Traditional Art, Digital Art, Photography, please provide high-quality showcase images (1–5 MB)
+For Traditional Art, Digital Art, Photography, please provide high-quality showcase image (1–5 MB)

 -

-For Mixed Media, Sculpture & 3D Art and Conceptual Art, please provide high-quality showcase images and multi-angle video link that can be shared and accessed (if applicable)
+For Mixed Media, Sculpture & 3D Art and Conceptual Art, please provide high-quality showcase image and multi-angle video link (if applicable) that can be shared and accessed.

 -